zongzhankui/zongzhankui.github.io/about.md

 ---

 A programmer.
-Interested in Java, Android, Linux and Python.
+Interested in Java, Android, Linux and PHP.

 ### More Information